hbctraining/DGE_workshop_salmon_online/lessons/03_DGE_QC_analysis.md

 #### Interpreting PCA plots

-**Essentially, if two samples have similar levels of expression for the genes that contribute significantly to the variation represented by a given PC (Principal Component), they will be plotted close together on the axis that represents that PC.** Therefore, we would expect that biological replicates to have similar scores (since the same genes are changing) and cluster together, and the samples from different treatment groups to have different score.
+**Essentially, if two samples have similar levels of expression for the genes that contribute significantly to the variation represented by a given PC (Principal Component), they will be plotted close together on the axis that represents that PC.** Therefore, we would expect that biological replicates to have similar scores (because our expectation is that the same genes are changing) and cluster together.
 This is easiest to understand by visualizing some example PCA plots.

 We have an example dataset and a few associated PCA plots below to get a feel for how to interpret them.
 The metadata for the experiment is displayed below.
 The main condition of interest is `treatment`.